-The word “half-life” is most generally used with atoms encountering the radioactive decay but can be used to interpret different kinds of decay, whether exponential or not.
+The word “half-life” is most generally used with atoms encountering the radioactive decay.
+It can be used to interpret different kinds of decay, whether exponential or not.
 Half-life defines the time taken for the substance that undergoes the decaying process to reduce by half.
 It describes the quantities encountering exponential decay wherever the half-life is consistent over the complete period of the decay.
-It is a particular unit for the exponential decay equation.
-But, a half-life can also be determined for non-exponential decay processes, though the half-life differs completely in the decay process.
+A half-life can also be determined for non-exponential decay processes, though the half-life differs completely in the decay process.
 One of the most recognized uses of half-life is carbon-14 dating.
 The half-life of carbon-14 is about 5,730 years, and it can be surely used to estimate dates up to approximately 50,000 years ago.
 The following formula can calculate the exponential decay process:

 N(t) = N0 (1/2)t/t1/2

 N(t) = the quantity still remains and has not decayed yet after time “t.”

 N0 = the initial quantity of the substance.